CLASSES

 Online, Beginning Slovak

-George Hoffman has studied Slovak for over 12 years, and has taught it for three years.
+George Hoffman has studied Slovak for more than 15 years, and has taught it for five years.
 He has a Ph.D. in Classical Languages and taught Ancient Greek and Latin in college in the 1970s, after which he went to work for the Minnesota Department of Human Services.
 His favorite Slovak writer is Dominik Dán, the author of an extensive collection of murder mysteries set in Bratislava.
 George‘s maternal grandparents were both Slovaks from the Námestovo area, who immigrated to the U.S. in 1903 and lived in Chicago.
 He has been to Slovakia several times and has visited Námestovo.
+He visited with relatives there in 2024 and 2025 and conversed with them in Slovak.